 Here are the files!
 You may use them freely for PERSONAL use.
 Librarians and teachers may use them in their libraries and classrooms.
 These templates should not be sold.
 If you want to share these templates with a friend, please send them the link to this blog post.

-All current bobbleheads are in the “All Bobbleheads” file.
+Bobblehead files are organized by type: Animals, Mythological Creatures, and Pokémon-Inspired.
 I’ve also created some blank templates that you can customize however you want – find those in the “bobblehead blanks” file.
 It’s a pretty simple template to work with and easy to add in or swap out pieces as you see fit.
 Add wings to a cat.
 Give the unicorn a dinosaur tail.
 Create your own custom heads and tails.
 Put your imagination to work and have fun!

 3 Thoughts on “Bobblehead Animal Templates!”